niktaghanei/differential-gene-expression-analysis/README.md

 Volcano Plots: Differential Expression Results

-Volcano plots are one of the most common and powerful ways to visualize RNA-seq differential expression results.
-They combine two key pieces of information in a single scatter plot:
+Volcano plots are one of the most popular and effective methods for visualizing RNA-seq differential expression analysis results.
+They provide two crucial pieces of information in a single scatter plot:

-- **Horizontal axis (x)**: log2 Fold Change (log2FC)
+#1 **Horizontal axis (x)**: log2 Fold Change (log2FC)
-  Shows the magnitude and direction of expression change between two conditions.
+  Indicates the degree and direction of gene expression change between two conditions.
   - Positive values (right side): gene is upregulated (higher expression in the first group)
   - Negative values (left side): gene is downregulated (lower expression in the first group)
-  - A change of log2FC = 1 means ~2-fold upregulation; log2FC = -1 means ~2-fold downregulation
+  - A value of log2FC = 1 indicates ~2-fold upregulation; log2FC = -1 indicates ~2-fold downregulation

-- **Vertical axis (y)**: -log10(adjusted p-value) or -log10(padj)
+#2 **Vertical axis (y)**: -log10(adjusted p-value) or -log10(padj)
-  Shows statistical significance (how unlikely the observed change is due to chance)
+  Indicates the statistical significance (how likely the observed value is due to random chance)
   - Higher points = more significant (smaller padj)

-**Classic thresholds** used in most RNA-seq studies:
+**Common cut-offs** used in most RNA-seq analyses:
-- padj < 0.05 (or sometimes 0.01 for stricter control of false positives)
+- padj < 0.05 (or 0.01 for more stringent control of false positives)
-- |log2FC| > 1 (fold change > 2 or < 0.5, considered biologically meaningful)
+- |log2FC| > 1 (fold change > 2 or < 0.5, biologically significant)

-Genes that pass both thresholds (significant + large change) are usually colored red.
-Genes with only large change but no significance are green, genes with only significance but small change are light blue, and non-significant/small-change genes are gray.
+Genes that meet both criteria (significant and large change) are typically colored red.
+Genes with large change but no significance are green, genes with significance but small change are light blue, and non-significant/small change genes are gray.

 **Volcano Plot: Infected vs Uninfected (Vehicle)**

-This volcano plot shows shrunk log2 fold changes vs -log10(padj) for the contrast Infected_Vehicle vs Uninfected_Vehicle (pure infection effect).
+This volcano plot displays shrunk log2 fold changes and -log10(padj) for the contrast Infected_Vehicle vs Uninfected_Vehicle (pure infection effect).

 **Key observations**:
-- Strong asymmetric response: upregulation dominates (right side), with many genes reaching high significance (red points up to -log10(padj) ~60).
+- Asymmetric response: upregulation is more prominent (right side), with most genes showing high significance (red dots up to -log10(padj) ~60).
-- Downregulation is limited (few red points on left).
+- Downregulation is minimal (few red dots on the left).
-- Labeled genes include key immune/stress-related markers:
+- Identified genes include prominent immune/stress response markers:
-  - **NFKBIA**: NF-κB inhibitor; feedback control of inflammation.
+  - **NFKBIA**: NF-κB inhibitor; regulates feedback of inflammation.
   - **IL4I1**: Immune regulation and arginine metabolism; modulates inflammation.
   - **HSPA1B**: Heat shock protein; protects cells under infection stress.
-  - **ERCC1**: DNA repair; response to infection-induced damage.
+  - **ERCC1**: DNA repair; responds to infection-induced damage.
-  - **TBC1D17**: Regulates autophagy/vesicle trafficking; potential defense against intracellular pathogen.
+  - **TBC1D17**: Regulates autophagy/vesicle trafficking; putative defense mechanism against intracellular pathogen.

-Most significant DEGs are upregulated and enriched in immune activation, inflammation control, cellular stress response, and DNA repair pathways consistent with a robust innate immune reaction to intracellular *Francisella tularensis* infection in THP-1 cells.
+Majority of highly significant DEGs are upregulated and involved in immune activation, inflammation regulation, cellular stress response, and DNA repair processes that reflect a strong innate immune response to intracellular *Francisella tularensis* infection in THP-1 cells.
-Low-expression genes show higher scatter, but significant changes concentrate in medium- to high-expression genes (right-side clustering).
+Scatter is higher in low-expression genes, but significant expression is more prominent in medium to high-expression genes (right side clustering).

-No technical artifacts visible; shrinkage reduces noise in low-count genes.
-This plot highlights infection as a strong activator of host gene expression.
+No technical artifact is apparent; shrinkage improves the precision of low-expression genes.
+This plot emphasizes the strong activation role of infection in host gene expression.

 ![Volcano plot, Vehicle](https://github.com/niktaghanei/differential-gene-expression-analysis/blob/main/plots/volcano%20plots/vehicle_withsymbol_volcano.png)

 **Volcano Plot: Infected vs Uninfected (Dillapiole)**

-Key observations in this plot:
+Key observations:
-- Balanced up- and downregulation: unlike the Vehicle plot (stronger upregulation), here both directions are more symmetric, with roughly equal numbers of significant genes.
+- Symmetric up- and downregulation: unlike the Vehicle plot (more upregulation), this plot shows more balanced up- and downregulation, with similar numbers of genes.
-- Extremely high significance: -log10(padj) reaches ~100 (much higher than Vehicle's ~60), changes are highly significant.
+- Highly significant: -log10(padj) ~100 (well above Vehicle ~60), highly significant changes.
-- Upregulation: reaches up to ~+10, with key genes like **BEST1** (calcium-activated chloride channel, ion homeostasis), **KIF1B** (kinesin motor, vesicle/mitochondria transport), **MSC-AS1** (lncRNA, gene regulation), **ICAM4-AS1** (lncRNA, cell adhesion), **TRPA1** (cation channel, inflammation/pain sensing), **MRNIP** (DNA repair/stress response).
+- Upregulation: reaches up to ~+10, with important genes such as **BEST1** (calcium-activated chloride channel, ion homeostasis), **KIF1B** (kinesin motor, vesicle/mitochondria transport), **MSC-AS1** (lncRNA, gene regulation), **ICAM4-AS1** (lncRNA, cell adhesion), **TRPA1** (cation channel, inflammation/pain sensing), **MRNIP** (DNA repair/stress response).
-- Downregulation: reaches down to ~-8, with genes like **ENOSF1** (fucose metabolism), **LRRC41** (ubiquitin ligase component), **WDR5** (histone methylation), **LCORL** (transcription factor).
+- Downregulation: reaches down to ~-8, with genes such as **ENOSF1** (fucose metabolism), **LRRC41** (ubiquitin ligase component), **WDR5** (histone methylation), **LCORL** (transcription factor).
-- Green region (large FC but non-significant) is thinner and more dispersed than in Vehicle -> fewer large non-significant changes.
+- Green area (large FC but not significant) is less dense and spread out compared to Vehicle -> fewer large non-significant changes.

 **Interpretation**:
-Infection in the presence of Dillapiole produces a more balanced and highly significant transcriptional response compared to pure infection (Vehicle).
-Upregulation is strong but less extreme, while downregulation is more prominent and dispersed.
-This suggests Dillapiole modulates the host response, reducing extreme activation while enhancing certain suppressive changes, likely by dampening bacterial virulence and altering the infection dynamics.
+Infection with Dillapiole has a more balanced and highly significant transcriptional profile compared to pure infection (Vehicle).
+Upregulation is less extreme, but downregulation is more pronounced and spread out.
+This indicates that Dillapiole has a modulating effect on the host response, suppressing extreme upregulation and promoting more downregulation, likely by inhibiting bacterial virulence and infection dynamics.

 ![Volcano plot, Dillapiole](https://github.com/niktaghanei/differential-gene-expression-analysis/blob/main/plots/volcano%20plots/dillapiole_withsymbol_volcano.png)